 Determining how your body works

-One of the most visible ways of seeing how your genetics influence your body’s strength is by looking at its shape.
-Some people are born naturally skinny and struggle to build large muscles, while other people seem to bulk up as soon as they lift a dumbbell.
+One of the most visible ways of seeing how your genetics influence your body’s strengths is by looking at its shape.
+Some people are born naturally slim and struggle to build muscle, while other people seem to bulk up as soon as they step into a gym.

 Your DNA could be having a direct impact on how your body deals with muscle building, speed and agility, and muscle recovery.
 There are certain genes that determine how your muscles function, your blood circulation, oxygen levels, and inflammation levels.
 These all play a part in determining whether or not your body is well equipped for intensive weightlifting sessions or long-distance running.
 Let's take a look at just some of the things your genetics can tell you ...

 If you're someone who struggles to do long duration exercise, this may be because your genes are not effectively producing the enzymes and proteins you need to maintain this endurance.
 Maybe you're better suited to shorter bouts of exercises.
 Perhaps you should try out some HIIT workouts for a quick burst of cardio.
 Having this trait doesn’t mean you can’t ever be good at endurance exercise, just that you may have to build up your endurance training with some shorter, more progressive workouts.

 Weights or running on the treadmill?
 How you perform at either cardio or strength training is down to your unique genetic makeup.
 But by doing exercises that you naturally perform highly in, you’re far more likely to achieve your goals long term.

 Certain genes can be associated with a higher risk of injury and joint injuries specifically.
 If you do have those genes, you may be better off doing lower impact exercises like swimming, instead of higher impact ones.
 It's also worth knowing about your risk of injury so you can take the right precautions.